Renee C. Romano, Professor of History, Africana Studies and Comparative American Studies; Chair of History

 Note: Students may find the additional courses needed to complete 9 full courses at the 100- 200- 300- 400- or 500-levels.
 Credit earned in First-Year Seminars taught by members of the Oberlin History Department may be applied toward the major but cannot be used to fulfill the 100-level course requirement.
-Courses in which a student has earned a letter grade lower than a C- or P cannot be used to fulfill the requirements of the major.
+Students must earn minimum grades of C- or P for all courses that apply toward the major.
 Courses that count towards the major but originate in other departments can be used to fulfill any History major requirement except that of the 300-level course.
 The list of courses approved for the History Major but taught outside the History Department is available on the History Department’s website.

 - Five full classes in History, including at least one 300 or 400 level